 Article

 Food loss of fruit and vegetables caused by postharvest diseases is a major issue worldwide.
-The method used to prevent and control postharvest diseases is usually to use chemical fungicides, whereas long-term and large-scale use will make the pathogens resistance and potentially have a negative impact on human health and ecological environment.
+The method used to prevent and control postharvest diseases is usually to use chemical fungicides, but long‐term and large‐scale use will make the pathogens resistant and potentially have a negative impact on human health and the ecological environment.
 Therefore, finding a safe and effective biological control method instead of chemical control is a hot research topic in recent years.
 Endophytes, colonizing plants asymptomatically, can promote the growth of the hosts and enhance their resistance.
-The use of endophytes as biological control agents for postharvest diseases of fruit and vegetables has attracted more and more attention in recent 20 years.
-Compared with chemical control, endophytes have the advantages of being more environmentally friendly, sustainable and safer, while there are relatively few relevant studies, herein, it is necessary to have a summary for available literatures.
-This review mainly focused on the recent progress about using endophytes to enhance the resistance of postharvest fruit and vegetables to diseases, with the emphasis on the possible mechanisms and the potential applications.
-Furthermore, this article puts forward the future studying area for using antagonistic endophytes to prevent and control of fruit and vegetable postharvest diseases: (1) screening more potential broad spectrum anti-pathogen endophytes and their metabolic active substance by the method of macro genomics; (2) elucidating the underlining molecular mechanism among endophytes, harvested vegetables and fruit, pathogens, and microbial communities; (3) needing more application research for overcoming the difficulties of commercialization practice.
-This article is protected by copyright.
-All rights reserved.
+The use of endophytes as biological control agents for postharvest diseases of fruit and vegetables has attracted increasing attention in the last 20 years.
+Compared with chemical control, endophytes have the advantages of being more environmentally friendly, sustainable, and safer.
+However, there are relatively few relevant studies, so herein we summarize the available literature.
+This review focuses mainly on the recent progress of using endophytes to enhance the resistance of postharvest fruit and vegetables to diseases, with the emphasis on the possible mechanisms and the potential applications.
+Furthermore, this article suggests future areas for study using antagonistic endophytes to prevent and control fruit and vegetable postharvest diseases: (i) screening more potential broad‐spectrum anti‐pathogen endophytes and their metabolic active substances by the method of macrogenomics; (ii) elucidating the underlining molecular mechanism among endophytes, harvested vegetables and fruit, pathogens, and microbial communities; (iii) needing more application research to overcome the difficulties of commercialization practice. © 2020 Society of Chemical Industry

 Thesis